 - First-degree felony: This category includes murder, aggravated robbery, and sexual assault against a child.
 Penalties are between five years and life in prison with a maximum $10,000 fine.

 - Second-degree felony: Examples of these felonies are manslaughter, robbery, and burglary of a habitation.
 Convicted offenders can receive up to 20 years in state prison with a $10,000 maximum fine.

 - Third-degree felony: Convictions for assault or choking of a family member (first or second offense) and promoting prostitution can bring between two and 10 years in prison, plus a $10,000 fine.

 - State jail felony: Serving as a fourth-degree felony status, convictions for drug offenses, third-offense prostitution, and theft of a firearm result in between 180 days and two years in jail with a maximum $10,000 fine.

 As you can see, even a low-level felony charge should not be taken lightly.
 It is crucial that you secure a trustworthy and aggressive attorney to manage your criminal defense.
 Prosecutors are interested in boosting their conviction rates and will be eager to increase your charges if they have a chance.
 At J.D.
 Silva & Associates, we fight back to protect your rights and your freedom.

 Winning a Criminal Defense Case at Trial

-Managing Partner, Sharrard D. Owens
+Managing Partner and Criminal Defense Attorney, Sharrard D. Owens